If You Like Your Plan, You Can Keep it…

 The Department of Health and Human Services (HHS, i.e. the department in charge of ObamaCare) has announced that health insurance plans that were supposed to be canceled by Obamacare by 2014 may be sold through October of 2016 in states that approve of the extension.
 This essentially extends some non-compliant non-grandfathered plans until 2017 (a plan renewed in 2016 is good for one year, the latest date to renew your plan is October 2016).

-Americans Can Now Keep Their Plans Until 2015
+Americans Can Now Keep Their Plans Until 2015 (up to 2017 in some cases)

 The Affordable Care Act contains provisions that state that health plans that don’t have a grandfathered status and don’t comply with the ACA need to be changed by 2014.
 After a lot of controversy and millions of Americans facing losing their health insurance for 2014, the President announced a fix that allows for insurance companies to reinstate health plans that were canceled until 2015 and has allowed insurance companies to renew other non-compliant health plans until 2015 as well.